How to help young people who feel lonely

 • Avoiding social situations or isolating themselves

-• Talking negatively about themselves – things like ‘they wouldn’t want me there anyway’ or ‘they won’t notice if I don’t go‘
+• Negative self talk – things like ‘they wouldn’t want me there anyway’ or ‘they won’t notice if I don’t go‘

 • Feeling dissatisfied with their relationships – young people experiencing loneliness might be more likely to believe that others don’t put as much effort into understanding or listening to them